 Today Jon’s practice is still focused on litigation that will lead to trial.
 Jon believes that publicizing corporate and governmental abuse is one of the few remedies regular citizens have in today’s society.

 Jon was a varsity runner at Rutgers and Indiana University and competed professional in track and field for Brooks through 2010.
 Jon competed in the 2008 United States Olympic Trials in the marathon.
+Jon is a native New Yorker who has lived in Indianapolis since 2008.

 University of Missouri-Kansas City